Polly is an addiction recovery coach and writer who teaches women about personal transformation in the realm of eating disorders.

 Does Acne Cause Bulimia?

 The easy answer is “no." Having acne is not going to give you bulimia.
-I know that our body image and our bulimic behavior is inextricably intertwined, but you don’t need to worry if you have acne and low self-esteem that bulimia will be your eventual fate.
+I know that our body image and our bulimic behavior are inextricably intertwined, but you don’t need to worry if you have acne and low self-esteem that bulimia will be your eventual fate.
 The problem is that acne does sometimes reinforce our bulimia because acne tends to weaken our self-image and makes us feel worse about ourselves.

 Having an acne breakout when you stop your compulsive overeating can be upsetting.
 It feels like just one more thing you need to deal with when you’re overcoming bulimia.
 I don’t want to sugarcoat it; I would rather be honest about it.
-Knowing it it might happen in advance, so you can expect it and prepare yourself, will hopefully make it easier if it does happen.
+Knowing it might happen in advance, so you can expect it and prepare yourself, will hopefully make it easier if it does happen.

 Does Binging Cause Acne?